first-touch/first-touch/docs/scout-description.md

   - fill in the value
   - submit the bid

+[ ] Migrate request bid status to behave like enum
+[ ] Update index to look at param and use it for filtering

 [ ] View Pending Bids:
   - Navigate to scouting -> Find Work -> My Pending bids: GET /api/v1/bids?status="pending"
   - should list the requests for which the scout has bid, but it has not been accepted by the club yet